Woodland Mall: History

 A food court (Cafes in the woods) was built next to JCPenney in 1999 as well as a play area in the Sears wing.
 Also in 1999, RiverTown Crossings opened.
 This was the first serious form of retail competition for Woodland Mall, as prior to the opening of RiverTown Crossings, Woodland was the only super-regional mall in Metro Grand Rapids.
 In the late 1990s Woodland Mall experienced many other renovations including new flooring and curves to the ceiling throughout the mall, new lighting and décor as well as updated entrances to look more modern.

 Hudson's was converted to Marshall Field's in 2001 in a nameplate consolidation by parent Target Corporation (formerly known as Dayton-Hudson), and then to Macy's in 2006 as the result of an acquisition.
 A 14-screen movie theater (then owned by Cinemark) and a Red Robin and On the Border restaurant were added to the southeastern portion of the mall in 2006, the same year in which PREIT acquired the mall from Taubman.
 Celebration Cinema purchased the movie theater complex (as well as a former Cinemark at RiverTown Crossings) a year later.

 Barnes & Noble, in October 2008, announced that it would be relocating from a nearby store to a new location at the mall.
 On Wednesday, October 21, 2009, the two-story bookstore opened to the public.

 In 2013, H&M announced that it would be opening its first location in Michigan outside of Metro Detroit which opened in October 2013.

 On January 4, 2017, it was announced that the Sears anchor store would close.
 It was demolished for a major expansion featuring 10-15 new retailers, with a Von Maur anchor store at the end of the wing.
 Von Maur opened on October 12, 2019.

 On May 17, 2019, REI opened in the parking lot.

-By 2023, Woodland Mall had announced several newest additions, among them are Carter's, Locker Room by Lids, Lovisa, Offline by Aerie, Rue 21, Arula, and Abercrombie & Fitch.
+By 2023, Woodland Mall had announced several newest additions, among them are Carter's, Locker Room by Lids, Lovisa, Offline by Aerie, Rue 21, Arula, and Abercrombie & Fitch and LEGO.

-On August 16, 2024, a Main Event Entertainment center, located in a new building just outside the southeast entrance near Von Maur, and a Lego store opened to the public.
+On August 16, 2024, Michigan's first Main Event Entertainment center, located in a new building just outside the southeast entrance near Von Maur, and a Lego Store opened to the public.
+Woodland Mall also had the world's largest Squishable store opened in 2024.
+A year later, Texas De Brazil and a Raising Cane's opened in the area in September and November 2025.
+After that, a Shake Shack and a Portillo's Restaurants were confirmed to be opening at the Woodland Mall in late 2026 to early 2027.
+With Woodland Mall being the second PREIT owned mall to have a Shake Shack and the first to have a Portillo's Restaurants.
+Later on Michigan's first Trendy Man and the second Pop Mart and Swarovski were confirmed to be joining the mall in 2026.